nicholaswmin/automap/.github/benchmark/README.md

   - Connect the pipeline to this repo
 - Create a Review App on the pipeline, for this repo and branch `benchmark`
   - Configure the Review App to `autodestroy=1day` when stale
-  - Provision necessary add-ons (i.e Redis) on the Review App
-  - Choose at least `Standard 1x` as the size of the "webservice" dyno;
-    the actual dyno is chosen when we run the benchmark but bigger dynos require at least a `Standard-1x` on the Review App itself.
 - Use the Review App as `--app` intead of a standard Heroku app when issuing the run commands.